easoplee/pybullet_playground/README.md

 ### pointcloud_test.ipynb

 Test code to convert a pair of color+depth images into a single point cloud data using open3D.
-The camera to robot base transformation is currently not working.
+The camera to robot base transformation is currently not working. (stopped developing; chose to output pc directly from depth image and doing post-processing in pybullet)

 ## Installation